AX-Berglund/linkedIn_job_scraper/README.md

 2. Navigate to LinkedIn
 3. Click "Reject" on cookie consent
 4. Log in with your credentials
-5. Search for "data scientist" jobs in "Stockholm"
+5. Search for jobs using your `config.json` settings
-6. Scrape up to 10 pages (500 jobs)
+6. Scrape the specified number of pages (~25 jobs per page)
 7. Save all jobs to `jobs.db`

 ### View scraped jobs: